slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

+> *'When you enter a workplace, think that you will become like them and not the opposite.'*

+HINT: resist to temptation of working with friends.

 > *'here will be always problems of fixing hierarchy when working with friends.
 Peers are peers, not boss and employee.'*

 > *'Keep your friends for friendship, work with the skilled and competent.'*